-- -GHS product identifier. - Other means of identification. - Recommended use of the chemical and restrictions on use. - Supplier's details (including name, address, phone number etc). - Emergency phone number.[seems a bit excessive, given that the headings are then immediately repeated.
-Same comment for all other sections]
+- GHS product identifier.

+- Other means of identification.

+- Recommended use of the chemical and restrictions on use.

+- Supplier's details (including name, address, phone number etc).

+- Emergency phone number.

 4.1.2 GHS product identifier

 4.1.2.1 The GHS product identifier of the substance or mixture should be exactly as found on the label.
 If one generic SDS is used to cover several grades or minor variants of a substance or mixture, all grades or names should be listed on the SDS or the SDS should clearly delineate the range of substances included.